Valhi (NYSE:VHI) Sees Unusually-High Trading Volume

-Shares of Valhi, Inc. (NYSE:VHI – Get Free Report) saw an uptick in trading volume on Thursday .
-27,574 shares were traded during trading, an increase of 173% from the previous session’s volume of 10,092 shares.The stock last traded at $22.80 and had previously closed at $21.85.
+Valhi, Inc. (NYSE:VHI – Get Free Report) shares saw strong trading volume on Wednesday .
+3,958 shares traded hands during mid-day trading, a decline of 62% from the previous session’s volume of 10,328 shares.The stock last traded at $25.10 and had previously closed at $24.60.

 Check Out Our Latest Report on Valhi

-Valhi (NYSE:VHI – Get Free Report) last released its quarterly earnings results on Thursday, August 8th.
-The basic materials company reported $0.70 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.29 by $0.41.
-The firm had revenue of $559.70 million during the quarter.
+Valhi (NYSE:VHI – Get Free Report) last released its earnings results on Thursday, August 8th.
+The basic materials company reported $0.70 earnings per share for the quarter, topping analysts’ consensus estimates of $0.29 by $0.41.
+The business had revenue of $559.70 million for the quarter.
 Valhi had a net margin of 1.27% and a return on equity of 2.02%.

 The company also recently disclosed a quarterly dividend, which will be paid on Thursday, September 26th.
-Stockholders of record on Friday, September 6th will be given a dividend of $0.08 per share.
-This represents a $0.32 annualized dividend and a dividend yield of 1.37%.
-The ex-dividend date of this dividend is Friday, September 6th.
-Valhi’s dividend payout ratio (DPR) is presently 1,600.00%.
+Investors of record on Friday, September 6th will be issued a $0.08 dividend.
+This represents a $0.32 dividend on an annualized basis and a dividend yield of 1.25%.
+The ex-dividend date is Friday, September 6th.
+Valhi’s dividend payout ratio is currently 1,600.00%.

-An institutional investor recently raised its position in Valhi stock.
-Jacobs Levy Equity Management Inc. lifted its position in shares of Valhi, Inc. (NYSE:VHI – Free Report) by 28.4% in the 1st quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 20,879 shares of the basic materials company’s stock after buying an additional 4,620 shares during the quarter.
-Jacobs Levy Equity Management Inc. owned about 0.07% of Valhi worth $359,000 at the end of the most recent reporting period.
-Hedge funds and other institutional investors own 3.83% of the company’s stock.
+A hedge fund recently raised its stake in Valhi stock.
+Jacobs Levy Equity Management Inc. lifted its holdings in shares of Valhi, Inc. (NYSE:VHI – Free Report) by 28.4% in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The firm owned 20,879 shares of the basic materials company’s stock after purchasing an additional 4,620 shares during the quarter.
+Jacobs Levy Equity Management Inc. owned about 0.07% of Valhi worth $359,000 as of its most recent filing with the Securities and Exchange Commission.
+Institutional investors own 3.83% of the company’s stock.

 Valhi Company Profile